 - Except for absences resulting from travel to, or participation in regularly-scheduled intercollegiate athletic contests about which the instructor has been properly notified, UNH student-athletes shall have the responsibility of attending class, sitting for exams, and meeting assignment due dates on the same schedule as other students enrolled in the same course and may be penalized for absences other than those resulting from such travel or participation.

 Policy on Practices During Academic Semester

-- NCAA Bylaw 184.108.40.206.2 indicates that no class time shall be missed for practice activities except when a team is traveling to an away-from-home contest and the practice is in conjunction with the contest.
+- NCAA bylaws state that no class time shall be missed for practice activities except when a team is traveling to an away-from-home contest and the practice is in conjunction with the contest.

-- Student-athletes are required to attend class as provided by paragraph 17.4.B.1.
+- Student-athletes are required to attend class as provided in the NCAA bylaws.
 UNH coaches shall have the option of excusing a student-athlete from a scheduled practice for other academic reasons.
 Coaches are encouraged to be flexible in considering conflicts that occasionally arise between the academic and athletic obligations of the student-athlete.
 The decision regarding excused release from practice for other academic purposes shall be made by the coach, and not by the student-athlete or faculty member involved.
 Except during final exams, no UNH athletic coaches shall be required to alter their regular practice schedule, or excuse an athlete from practice, to accommodate the academic schedule of a student-athlete.